 How to Choose Monofilament Fishing Line

-For the beginner angler, an 8 Lb Clear Monofilament Fishing Line sold in 400 yards is ideal.
-Your reel should be capable of holding around 200 yards and you should re-spool your reel once every season.
-Reels show which line weight (in pound-test or diameter) it works best with.
-Match your line accordingly, however all reels will take 8 Lb mono, some just might be able to hold less or more than the average.
-8 Lb mono will perform for the common freshwater species like bass, trout, walleye, perch, pike and panfish.
-However, if you want to specifically target smaller species like trout, blue gill and crappie, select a lighter 6 Lb mono with a smaller diameter.
-To tackle bigger bass, pike and walleye you will want to upgrade to 20 Lb braid as you improve your fishing skills.
+For the beginner angler, choosing the right fishing line might seem daunting.
+But like we mention above, reels show which line weight (in pound-test or diameter) they work best with.
+Just make sure to match your line accordingly.
+We always recommend beginner anglers go with a rod and reel that best suites 6lb and 8lb test monofilament.
+8lb mono will perform for the common freshwater species like bass, trout, walleye, perch, pike, and panfish.
+However, if you want to specifically target smaller species like trout, bluegill, and crappie, select a lighter 6lb mono since it has a smaller diameter.
+To tackle bigger bass, pike, and walleye, you will want to upgrade to 20lb braid as you improve your fishing skills.